xwp/pantheon-documentation/source/docs/articles/drupal/drupal-subsites.md

 ---
-title: Drupal Multisite Workaround
+title: Managing Subsites Under a Single Domain
-description: Best practices for having two Drupal sites on one domain.
+description: Best practices for having Drupal subsites on one domain.
 category:
   - developing
   - drupal